See a Doctor Within 15 Minutes

 Custom Orthotics

-The most significant benefit of custom orthotics is that they are designed with your specific foot shape in mind, as opposed to OTC orthotics, which are built for most people and most shoes.
+The most significant benefit of custom orthotics is that they are designed with your specific foot shape in mind, unlike OTC orthotics, which are built for most people and most shoes.

 Since doctors often prescribe custom orthotics, you also benefit from expert opinion during the fitting process.